pooltogether/v4-docs/docs/design/index.md

 This version is also our first "hyperstructure", in that:

 - The core protocol is fully autonomous.
-There is no administrator or parameters than can be adjusted.
+There is no administrator or parameters that can be adjusted.
 - The core protocol is immutable; no code can be changed.
 - Anyone can add new tokens or yield sources to the protocol; it can be extended permissionlessly
 - All "maintenance" functions can be triggered by anyone and are incentivized